 In June 2019, the Council declared a Climate and Ecological Emergency and pledged to become a carbon-neutral council by 2030.
-In January 2020, the Council published a report on Climate Action for West Oxfordshire, which set out a proposed framework for developing a Carbon Action Plan to deliver the Council's carbon-neutral commitment and develop a Climate Change Strategy for West Oxfordshire.
+In January 2020, the Council published a report on Climate Action for West Oxfordshire which set out a proposed framework for developing a Carbon Action Plan to deliver the Councils carbon-neutral commitment and developing a Climate Change Strategy for West Oxfordshire.

-The decarbonisation of Council owned buildings continues with funding secured via the Local Carbon Skills Fund for heat decarbonisation plans at Elmfield Council Offices and Welch Way.
-Commissioned work includes the preparation of a heat decarbonisation plan for Windrush Leisure Centre, aligning with the objectives of Public Sector Decarbonisation Scheme Phase 3c (PSDS3c) to return leisure centre emissions to Scope I. Under the previous phase of the scheme, the Council secured funding for the works at Carterton Leisure Centre, focusing on carbon reduction through the replacement of the heating and hot water systems with a low-carbon alternative and the expansion of on-site solar PV with a planning application submitted in late August and subsequently granted in November 2023.
+The decarbonisation of Council owned buildings continues with funding secured, via the Local Carbon Skills Fund, for heat decarbonisation plans at Elmfield Council Offices and Welch Way.
+Commissioned work includes the preparation of a heat decarbonisation plan for Windrush Leisure Centre, aligning with the objectives of Public Sector Decarbonisation Scheme Phase 3c (PSDS3c) to return leisure centre emissions to Scope I. Under the previous phase of the scheme the Council secured funding for the works to Carterton Leisure Centre, focusing on carbon reduction through the replacement of the heating and hot water system with a low-carbon alternative and the expansion of on-site solar PV with a planning application submitted in late August.

 The Council is working on a Carbon Action Plan for 2030, covering scope 3 emissions, district carbon budgets, route maps to net zero, and actionable steps.
 The plan, still in draft, underwent market testing for the Climate Change Strategy's carbon baseline.
-Reflecting its sustainability commitment, the Council is testing the Climate Impact Assessment Tool (CIAT) with the aim of making it a mandatory requirement and embedding climate and nature considerations into decision-making processes.
+Reflecting its sustainability commitment, the Council is testing the Climate Impact Assessment Tool (CIAT) with the aim of making it a mandatory requirement, embedding climate and nature considerations into decision-making processes.

-The business case and Council investment for solar PV and battery storage at the Council's offices at Woodgreen and two other tenanted sites was agreed upon by the Executive and Council in July.
+The business case and Council investment for solar PV and battery storage at the Council's offices at Woodgreen and two other tenanted site was agreed by Executive and Council in July.
 System design discussions are now well underway with the appointed installer, with the expectation of installation before the end of the year.
-The installation of electric vehicle charge points are delayed but ongoing, with a funding application submitted for the charging points at Woodgreen.
+The installation of electric vehicle charge points are delayed but ongoing with a funding application submitted for the charging points at Woodgreen.

-The Greenlight initiative, launched on July 17, 2023, is a nature and online hub fostering community action for a greener future.
-It features a greenspace competition, Q&A sessions, local group events, and recently added a nature quiz, along with regular updates to keep the information current.
+The Greenlight initiative, a nature and online hub fostering community action for a greener future, was successfully launched on July 17, 2023, incorporating a greenspace competition, Q&A sessions, and local group events.

-The Home Upgrade Grant (HUG) is a countywide initiative aimed at enhancing energy efficiency and promoting low carbon heating solutions, particularly targeting low-income households residing in the least energy-efficient off-gas grid homes.
-The council, in collaboration with Oxfordshire County Council, are highlighting the Home Upgrade Grant Phase 2 (HUG2) to those residents that may be eligible, with communications to residents outlining the Welcome the Warmth Oxfordshire Scheme.
+The Home Upgrade Grant (HUG) is countywide initiative aimed at enhancing energy efficiency and promoting low carbon heating solutions, particularly targeting low-income households residing in the least energy-efficient off-gas grid homes.
+The council, in collaboration with Oxfordshire County Council, are highlighting the Home Upgrade Grant Phase 2 (HUG2) to those residents that may be eligible with communications to residents outlining the Welcome the Warmth Oxfordshire Scheme.